SunLaria/Notes-App/README.md

 This Project Is Written in Python, ReactJS, HTML, CSS in Djnago FrameWork.
 All Site Elements are Written in ReactJS
-Added WhiteNoise for staticfiles to work with docker
+Added WhiteNoise module for staticfiles to work with docker